 Anchor modeling is an agile database modeling technique suited for information that changes over time both in structure and content.
 It provides a graphical notation used for conceptual modeling similar to that of entity-relationship modeling, with extensions for working with temporal data.

 Anchor modeling is a relatively new methodology and can be complex to implement, especially for organizations that are not experienced with data modeling.
-The complexity of anchor modeling may make it difficult to maintain, extend or update models in the future.
+The complexity of anchor modeling may make it difficult to maintain, extend, or update models in the future.

 As we know, one of the most important benefits of Data Vault 2.0 is the use of hash keys.
 Hash keys and the associated hubs and links are the central point of the Data Vault 2.0 architecture, with which a higher level of abstraction and thus universality and extensibility of DWH models can be achieved.